 It was the Frenchiest of times, it was the Americanest of absinthes.
-Far, far, a larger absinthe than I have ever known.
+A far, far, larger absinthe than I have ever known.

-But a cubeful of sugar helped the médecine sans frontières achieve Oscar’s dictum vis-à-vis one absinthe, and we—just Bill and me by now—were seeing things as we wished they were.
-Yet two happy princes had to prepare to see things as they really are: i.e. horrible.
-In other words: as things were going to be for Oscar in Rupert Everett’s portrayal of his sad exile to France and untimely death in Paris.
+But a cubeful of sugar helped the médecine sans frontières achieve Oscar’s dictum vis-à-vis one absinthe, and we were seeing things as we wished they were.
+Yet two happy princes—just Bill and me by now—had to prepare to see things as they really are: i.e. full of horror.
+In other words: a film about Oscar’s sad exile to France and untimely death in Paris.

 Not wanting to risk the necessary third absinthe for this effect, it was la fin de la fée verte and we summoned the required gloomy mood for ourselves before returning to the Sony building to negotiate the Mexican border.

 My review of the The Happy Prince is here.